rioastamal/easy-aws-helper/README.md

 easy-aws-helper is a collection of shell functions designed to simplify working with Amazon EC2, Amazon Lightsail, and AWS CloudFormation.
 These functions provide an easy-to-use interface for common AWS tasks, making it more efficient for developers to manage their AWS resources.

+If you're primarily interested in up-to-date AWS pricing information without running the scripts yourself, you can refer to the [ec2-ondemand-prices](https://github.com/yourusername/ec2-ondemand-prices) GitHub repository.
+This project uses aws-easy-helper to automatically fetch and update EC2 on-demand and Lightsail pricing information across all regions on a daily basis.
+It provides a convenient way to access current AWS pricing data without the need to set up and run these scripts locally.

 ## Features

 - Retrieve and display information about EC2 instances